There are a number of key projects taking place in Southwark Park. See below for the latest updates:

 Southwark Park Tennis Courts - Two new courts have been installed and the two older courts resurfaced.
 On November 9th Greg Rusedski formally opened the new facilities with children from local primary schools in attendance.

-‘Family of Dolphins’ Sculpture - David Backhouse’s work, at one time in Surrey Quays Shopping Centre, was gifted to the Council by Tesco.
+‘Family of Dolphins’ Sculpture - David Backhouse’s work, at one time in Surrey Quays Shopping Centre, was gifted to the Council by the Centre.
 It has now been relocated to Southwark Park lake.
 Photo by David Potter.

 Southwark Park Old Nursery and Cafe - For too long the Old Nursery site between Gomm Road and Ann Moss Way has been out of public use.
 For many years the park has also had too few toilets and a small café.
 Following lobbying by The Friends of Southwark Park things are now moving.
 The Council has earmarked monies to improve the Old Nursery and also to provide a fit-for-purpose café with public toilets and office space.
-Bell Phillips Architecture have been appointed as building architects and landscape architects are soon to be approved.
-The target is to have all works completed by December 2016.
+Specialist consultants are Bell Phillips Architecture and Kinnear Landscape Architects.
+Their proposals may be seen here.